Unsub Extender: a Python-based web application for visualizing Unsub data: Demonstration of Unsub Extender

 Data visualization is an active area of Python development with hundreds of plotting libraries to choose from \citep{PyViz}, and it was a non-trivial process to narrow down the many libraries to arrive at a graphing library that would support the vision of this project.
 Altair is a ``declarative statistical visualization library for Python, based on Vega and Vega-Lite" \citep{Altair} and provides the underlying code for all the graphs.
 Altair supports interactivity (zoom, pan, hover) and builds on top of the simple Vega-Lite declarative calls, with a clear grammar and many worked examples to build from.
 The interactivity was a crucial component, as other common libraries such as Matplotlib render as static images and therefore would not support the interactivity that was required to enable hover, pan, and zoom.

 Streamlit is a library that ``turns data scripts into shareable web apps" \citep{Streamlit}.
 Streamlit provides the structure to turn Unsub Extender's Python script into an actual web application and enables the addition of filters, sliders, and file uploading.
 Streamlit offers free basic web hosting for initial projects, but the capacity was quickly overrun with demand when even a few people accessed the site simultaneously.
-Therefore, hosting is now provided by Iowa State University's College of Liberal Arts and Sciences Information Technology Department.
+Therefore, while the site continues to use Streamlit's web components and features, hosting is now provided by Iowa State University's College of Liberal Arts and Sciences Information Technology Department.